glycerine/tmframe/README.md

        4 => a Msgpack encoded message follows.

-       5 => an S-expression of code in zygomys format follows.
+       5 => a sequence of S-expressions (code or data) in zygomys parse format follows.
+See https://github.com/glycerine/zygomys

 ~~~